-Our mission is to empower lives, inspire learning, and strengthen community through accessible, affordable, quality education.
+This is the year of transition, but our mission at NWACC continues to be to empower lives, inspire learning, and strengthen community through accessible, affordable, quality education.
 We promise to be responsive to your needs and celebrate your achievements.

 While you attend classes at NWACC, remember that our faculty members and staff share your goals for educational success.
-We are dedicated to providing a learning environment that is designed to help you be successful.
+We are all dedicated to providing a learning environment that is designed to help you be successful.
 We are especially proud of the small classes and personal attention every student receives.
 We encourage you to join clubs and organizations at the College, participate, make new friends and have fun.

 You are preparing for a world filled with new opportunities.
-I believe you will have a rewarding experience here at NWACC.
+I believe you will have a rewarding experience here at NWACC and I know you will graduate with the knowledge and skills necessary for success.